 If you were arrested for stalking or aggravated stalking in the greater Tampa Bay area, then call an experienced criminal defense attorney with the Sammis Law Firm, P.A.
 Our attorneys are on call to answer your questions during normal working hours and also on weekends or holidays.

-Find out what you need to do right now to protect yourself against these serious allegations.
+Both the felony and misdemeanor version of “stalking” are serious criminal offenses with serious criminal penalties.
+Find out what you need to do right now to protect yourself against false allegations of stalking.

-Our attorneys are experienced in representing both men and women charged with stalking, aggravated stalking, domestic violence battery, and other serious allegations involving violence or the threat of violence throughout Hillsborough County including Tampa and Plant City, as well as the surrounding areas of Tampa Bay including Bartow or Lakeland in Polk County, Dade City or New Port Richey in Pasco County or Clearwater or St. Petersburg in Pinellas County.
+Our attorneys are experienced in representing both men and women charged with stalking, aggravated stalking, domestic violence battery, and other serious allegations involving violence or the threat of violence.
+We fight cases throughout Hillsborough County including Tampa and Plant City, as well as the surrounding areas of Tampa Bay including Bartow or Lakeland in Polk County, Dade City or New Port Richey in Pasco County or Clearwater or St. Petersburg in Pinellas County.

 If you were served with a petition for protection or temporary restraining order for stalking pursuant to Section 784.0485, then contact us to discuss how we fight these actions.